 Business Affairs is an administrative division within Appalachian State University.
 Our mission is to provide the most effective and efficient accounting and budgeting of the university's financial resources, while also providing exemplary services that maintain the support necessary for the infrastructure, safety and physical operation of the campus.

-Departments operating under the umbrella of the Office of Business Affairs include the following:
+Departments operating under the umbrella of Business Affairs include the following:

-Appalachian State University is fortunate to have urban housing facilities in New York City and Washington, DC.
-The Appalachian Loft, located in New York City, is designed to provide a hostel-type living environment for students, faculty, staff, and alumni who are conducting research in the city, attending conferences or training, traveling with colleagues and classmates for an off-campus learning experience, or participating in internships.
-The App House in Washington, DC provides apartment living for students participating in long-term internships in our nation's Capitol and is available to faculty and staff on a limited basis.
+Appalachian State University is fortunate to have an urban housing facility in New York City.
+The Appalachian Loft is designed to provide a hostel-type living environment for students, faculty, staff, and alumni who are conducting research in the city, attending conferences or training, traveling with colleagues and classmates for an off-campus learning experience, or participating in internships.

 The primary responsibility of the Budget Office is to allocate and monitor all budgeted funds appropriated by the North Carolina General Assembly as directed by the Board of Governors of the University of North Carolina System.

 The Business Systems office assists university divisions to efficiently and effectively manage business operations, finance and personnel by providing systems and accounting services.

 The mission of the Controller's Office is to provide accountability for University resources and appropriate dissemination of financial information to maximize the use of University resources in compliance with legislation, Federal and State policies and procedures, Board of Governors, Appalachian State University, and external funding sources.